34th Street–Penn Station (IND Eighth Avenue Line): History

+Construction and opening

 New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines.
 The lines were designed to compete with the existing underground, surface, and elevated lines operated by the IRT and Brooklyn–Manhattan Transit Corporation (BMT).
 On December 9, 1924, the New York City Board of Transportation (BOT) gave preliminary approval to the construction of a subway line along Eighth Avenue, running from 207th Street.
+The BOT announced a list of stations on the new line in February 1928, with an express station at 33rd Street.

 Most of the Eighth Avenue Line was dug using a cheap cut-and-cover method, including 34th Street–Penn Station.
 During the station's construction, workers found remnants of an old stream that had originated at Herald Square and flowed through the area.
 The stream was diverted into a sewer, and concrete waterproofing was installed below the 34th Street station's mezzanine.
 In addition, the subway line had to pass above the tracks of Penn Station.
+The finishes at the four stations between 14th and 42nd Street were 21 percent completed by May 1930.
+By that August, the BOT reported that the Eighth Avenue Line was nearly completed and that the four stations from 14th to 42nd Street were 99.8 percent completed.
+The entire line was completed by September 1931, except for the installation of turnstiles.

 A preview event for the new subway was hosted on September 8, 1932, two days before the official opening.
 The Eighth Avenue Line station opened on September 10, 1932, as part of the city-operated IND's initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
+The construction of the Eighth Avenue Line caused real-estate values along Eighth Avenue to increase by as much as 400 percent.